Changing Tides of History: Cruising the Baltic Sea

 Day 7 — St. Petersburg

 Visit the imperial compound of Pushkin and Catherine the Great’s elaborate rococo palace, a UNESCO World Heritage site, highlighted by a special visit to the extraordinary Amber Room.
+Then enjoy a lunch of traditional Russian specialties.

 Day 8 — Helsinki, Finland